machineroom/oc-ray/readme.md

 ```

 ## TODO
-- Discover the network (like T-Mandel does) at run-time rather than having to build for the specific network.
+- Discover the network (like ispy or T-Mandel does) at run-time rather than having to build for the specific network.
 The BTL also grows in size as more nodes are added (12 nodes= ~100KB, 120+ nodes= ~0.5MB!)

 <br>